Everyone loves an underdog story.

 Search engine optimization works, and it’s often driven by content.
 Go do some keyword research and write five blog posts targeted towards those keywords, then spend as much time promoting them as you did writing.

-6) Start a Buffer account and schedule social media content regularly
+6) Use Buffer to schedule consistent social media content

-Buffer is a free tool (up to a certain number of accounts and after that for a small fee) that allows you to schedule content across all of your social media accounts.
-Because social media updates have a short half life, consistency is key.
+Buffer is a free tool (also with paid options) that allows you to schedule content across all of your social media accounts.
+Because your audience will come to expect it, consistency is key.
 Use Buffer to be more consistent.

 8) Get more reviews on Yelp

 Yelp is the most used tool for restaurant recommendations and reviews, so ask your customers to leave you a review of their time at your restaurant.
-This is especially important the higher priced your restaurant is.
-Providing them with an amazing experience and asking for a review = major win!
+Providing them with an amazing experience and asking for a review is a major win and an excellent way to get new customers in the door–as long as your service was up to snuff!

 9) Buy ads to target your email list on Facebook

 Remember that email list you started building in step 2?
-Did you know that you can upload those email addresses to Facebook and retarget them there to bring them back to your business?
-Do that.
+You can upload those email addresses to Facebook and retarget them there to bring them back to your business.
+Specific agencies specialize in running such campaigns.

 10) Promote tweets in your local area

-Depending your audience, promoting tweets in your local area or on hashtags specific to your area can be great for business, and still relatively cheap.
+Depending on your audience, promoting tweets in your local area or on hashtags specific to your area can be great for business, and still relatively cheap.
+Twitter is alive and well!

 11) Offer discounts for giving you an email address

-Remember that email list I asked you to build?
-I’ve only mentioned it a few times now, and that’s because email is the most under-utilized marketing channel for SMBs in the United States.
-There are many ways to get emails, and incentivizing people is one way to do it.
-Think about this – get them to sign up using Twiter cards and send them a discount code to use with their next purchase via a MailChimp triggered email, then drop them into your weekly drip.
+There are many ways to get emails, and incentivizing people is one of the most effective ways to do it.
+Think about this – get them to sign up using a landing page, send them a discount code to use with their next purchase via a MailChimp triggered email, then drop them into your weekly drip.

 12) Create an Instagram account

-Instagram is still the fastest growing social network, and every business can be visual.
+Instagram is still one of the fastest growing social networks, and every business can be visual.
 It’s where your customers are, especially if you have a younger audience, so be where they are.

-Pinterest was a Silicon Valley darling back in 20111/2012 when their growth exploded.
-They now boast over 100 million users, so you can be sure there’s an audience there for your business.
-Start off by creating a Pinterest account, creating a few boards from doing some keyword research, and build from there.
+Pinterest was a Silicon Valley darling back in 20111/2012 when its growth exploded.
+They now boast over 475 million users, so you can be sure there’s an audience there for your business.
+Start off by creating a Pinterest account, creating a few boards from doing some keyword research, and go from there.

 eBooks are a great way to show your authority and knowledge of a topic, and if you are a fast writer then it doesn’t have to take that long to write a great ebook!
 Get your outline in place, do your writing, pass it off to a great editor, then publish and promote (and don’t forget to do a bit of pre-promotion to get reviews ahead of time).
 And remember that email list?
 This is another great way to get more email addresses.

-SEO is super important to online businesses or businesses who promote themselves online (read: everyone), so learn how to do keyword research and then create pages on your site for those keywords and build some links to get them ranking.
+SEO is super important to online businesses or businesses who promote themselves online (read: everyone).
+So, learn how to do keyword research and then create pages on your site for those keywords and build some links to get them ranking.
+If you want some help with that, here are some superstars to lead the way.

 The internet is visual.
-Having great imagery on your website can help your customers feel more at ease and they will convert better as well.
+Keep it fresh!
+Having eye-catching imagery (especially video) on your website can help your customers feel more at ease and they will convert better as well.
+And help improve your bounce rate.

 We’ve already talked about many ways to promote things on Facebook.
 Sometimes your users have a longer conversion time and need to see your content often, especially if it’s a higher price item.
 Promote your blog posts directly to these audiences and watch the revenue come in.

 If you are a writer and your audience is a blogging one, or reads blogs, then make connections with blog owners in your niche and offer to write content directly for their audience.
-You get the benefits of getting in front of their audience as well as likely getting some new links back to your website.
+You get in front of a new audience as well as likely get some new links back to your website.
+Read more on guest posting best practices here.

 Help A Reporter Out is a great way to connect with journalists writing about things you know about.
 Even if it’s not directly related to your business, getting your name out there can be a great way to increase your online exposure.